MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 1. **Opening Stage View**

-    * A receiver select an action button on the Adaptive card.
+    * A receiver selects an action button on the Adaptive card.
     * Stage View opens based on the content of the Adaptive Card.

 > [!NOTE]